For decades, Luxembourg has been a major participant in the international wealth management industry with its large private banking industry.

 - 14.4 per cent on gifts between unrelated persons.

 The rate is reduced by 50 per cent on gifts made under a marriage contract or with a view to marriage.

 - tangible assets transferred by hand (unless the donor dies during the year of making the gift, in which case the gift must be included in the estate), as they are not registered;

-- gifts executed by notarial deed in a foreign country.
+- gifts executed by notarial deed in a foreign country (except if the gift concerns real estate located in Luxembourg).
 The law of the country where the gift is received (locus actum regit) governs the tax treatment of the gift; and

 - gifts made to scholarship foundations designed for universities and academic public institutions (the same rate applies for inheritance) as well as, under certain conditions, some other public foundations.

 There are two types of succession: intestate and by will.
 In the absence of any testamentary provision, the intestacy rules apply.

 The designation of the beneficiaries under the devolution rules depends upon the legal order in which these beneficiaries rank among themselves and in relation to the surviving spouse.
 This order is determined by: the degree of relationship; and the lineage of inheritance.